louispaulet/groq_funny_stuff/all_in/README.md

    ```bash
    npm run dev
    ```
-   Or via the Makefile helper:
+   Or via the Makefile helper (defaults to port 5175):
    ```bash
    make run allin
    ```
-3. Open the URL reported by Vite (defaults to http://localhost:5173) and use the top navigation to switch between workspaces.
+3. Open the printed local URL (Vite defaults to http://localhost:5173).
+For the hosted version, visit https://groq-allin.thefrenchartist.dev/.

 ## Configuration
 The app looks for the following environment variables (via `import.meta.env` or `process.env` when pre-rendered):